BENEFITS OF MEMBERSHIP

 - This is a renowned, scenic parkland golf course always in splendid condition and with nine challenging holes ready to test both the low and the high handicapper.

 - The course measures 5,822 yards for men (SSS 68) and 5,368 yards for women and juniors (SSS 71) and regularly stages prestigious county tournaments and pro-am events.

-- As a result of protocols necessary to comply with UK government Covid guidelines, a tee booking system has been recently introduced.
+- The Club operates an online tee booking system.
 This offers members transparency as to who is playing, facilitating both the meeting of new people and the ability to jump on the tee when you might wish.